-- Executive Order 13920 is focused on the bulk power system and it is unclear whether the Department of Energy's request for information regarding participation in information sharing programs that seeks to implement this Executive Order will lead to improvement in participation in the E-ISAC or other positive outcomes for information sharing in this sector. - Secure and Trusted Communications Networks Act is focused on telecommunications sector and it is unclear what the information sharing program will look like beyond the Communications ISAC. - CISA has restrictions on sharing and use.
+- Executive Order 13920 is focused on the bulk power system and it is unclear whether the Department of Energy's request for information - regarding participation in information sharing programs that seeks to implement this Executive Order will lead to improvement in participation in the E-ISAC or other positive outcomes for information sharing in this sector. - Secure and Trusted Communications Networks Act is focused on the telecommunications sector and it is unclear what the information sharing program will look like beyond the Communications ISAC. - CISA (2015) has restrictions on sharing and use.
 When a company receives a threat indicator or defensive measure from another party, it must comply with any lawful restrictions the sharing entity imposes on sharing or using that information.
-CISA also fails to provide a complete limitation on liability such that private entities would be fully incentivized to share threat information. - Executive Order 13691 does not specify the limitations on sharing and if this is restricted to declassified information. - Presidential Policy Directive-21 improves the relationship between private critical infrastructure companies and government regulators to improve cybersecurity efforts.
-However, it does not specify how information is shared and whether this includes classified information.
-It also does not explicitly make the private sector an Intelligence Community customer. - Homeland Security Information Sharing Act focuses on intergovernmental sharing and does not specifically contemplate sharing with private entities.
+CISA also fails to provide a complete limitation on liability such that private entities would be fully incentivized to share threat information. - Executive Order 13691 does not specify the limitations on sharing and if this is restricted to declassified information.